 b) Las Cabañas (Maremegmeg Beach/Vanilla Beach)

 Getting to Las Cabañas from El Nido Town is very easy.
 You just need to take a tricycle for 150 pesos or rent a motorbike (about 400–500 pesos per day).
-If you want to stretch your legs, you can walk and it will take a little over 1 hour.
-You’ll find more information about this and other beaches in our article Best beaches in El Nido.
+If you want to stretch your legs, you can walk and it will take a little over an hour.
+You’ll find more information about this beach and other nearby beaches in our article Best beaches in El Nido.

 Recommendations: Coconut Cottages El Nido and Mua Tala Hotel El Nido.